 Crassula sladenii Schönland

-Crassula sladenii is a spreading, somewhat scrambling, sparingly branched shrub up to 20 inches (50 cm) tall.
-The leaves are grey-green with powdery bloom and reddish margins, basally fused with the opposite leaf of the pair, up to 1.6 inches (4 cm) long and up to 1 inch (2.5 cm) wide.
-The flowers are small, white and appear in fall.
+Crassula sladenii is a sparingly branched shrub that grows up to 20 inches (50 cm) tall.
+It has grey-brown spreading or somewhat scrambling branches and grey-green leaves with a powdery bloom and reddish margins.
+The leaves are basally fused with the opposite leaf of the pair, up to 1.6 inches (4 cm) long and 1 inch (2.5 cm) wide.
+Flowers are small, white, and appear in fall.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your Crassula sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

 Crassulas are generally started by division, offsets, or leaf cuttings.
 Plants can be easily propagated from a single leaf: sprout leaves by placing them into a succulent or cacti mix, then covering the dish until they sprout.

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 See more at How to Grow and Care for Crassula.